Nikon D500 vs Ricoh GR III

 Studio photographers will appreciate that the Nikon D500 (unlike the GR III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D500 and the GR III are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the GR III followed on from the Ricoh GR II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Ricoh websites.
+Further information on the features and operation of the D500 and GR III can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Ricoh GR III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D500 or the Ricoh GR III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.